Google DeepMind: Safety

+Weather prediction

+Google DeepMind developed an AI-based weather prediction system called Weather Lab, which significantly improved tropical cyclone forecasting.
+Launched in mid-2025, this model utilized stochastic neural networks trained on 45 years of global weather and cyclone data, enabling it to predict cyclone formation, track, intensity, and structure with multiple probabilistic forecasts up to 15 days in advance.
+During the 2025 Atlantic hurricane season, DeepMind's Weather Lab outperformed traditional physics-based models, including the US National Weather Service's Global Forecast System, in both track and intensity predictions, earning notable recognition from meteorologists and aiding hurricane forecasting efforts by the US National Hurricane Center.
+This marked a substantial advancement in weather modeling, demonstrating the potential for AI to enhance the speed and accuracy of severe weather forecasts.

 Miscellaneous contributions to Google

-Google has stated that DeepMind algorithms have greatly increased the efficiency of cooling its data centers.
-In addition, DeepMind (alongside other Alphabet AI researchers) assists Google Play's personalized app recommendations.
+DeepMind (alongside other Alphabet AI researchers) assists Google Play's personalized app recommendations.
 DeepMind has also collaborated with the Android team at Google for the creation of two new features which were made available to people with devices running Android Pie, the ninth installment of Google's mobile operating system.
 These features, Adaptive Battery and Adaptive Brightness, use machine learning to conserve energy and make devices running the operating system easier to use.
 It is the first time DeepMind has used these techniques on such a small scale, with typical machine learning applications requiring orders of magnitude more computing power.

-Sports

-DeepMind researchers have applied machine learning models to the sport of football, often referred to as soccer in North America, to modelling the behaviour of football players, including the goalkeeper, defenders, and strikers during different scenarios such as penalty kicks.
-The researchers used heat maps and cluster analysis to organize players based on their tendency to behave a certain way during the game when confronted with a decision on how to score or prevent the other team from scoring.
-The researchers mention that machine learning models could be used to democratize the football industry by automatically selecting interesting video clips of the game that serve as highlights.
-This can be done by searching videos for certain events, which is possible because video analysis is an established field of machine learning.
-This is also possible because of extensive sports analytics based on data including annotated passes or shots, sensors that capture data about the players movements many times over the course of a game, and game theory models.